 6- Spray some water

 Use a spray bottle to spray some water into your tropical rainforest terrarium.

 7- Find a warm and well-lit spot.

-Now your tropical rainforest terrarium is ready.
+Now your tropical rainforest terrarium with air inside is ready.
 Make sure to place it somewhere warm, well-lit, but away from direct sunlight place.
-If you have placed a lid onto your tropical rainforest terrarium, it would be amazing to open the cover occasionally to let it enjoy some fresh air.
+If you have placed a lid onto your tropical rainforest terrarium with air inside, it would be amazing to open the cover occasionally to let it enjoy some fresh air.
 You should open the lid once every few weeks.